Favorite Software & Ezines

 www.irfanview.com

-Easy to use file viewer for all your image, music, and video files.
-Supports simple editing and conversion of images (edit or convert 100 images at once).
-You can view all the files in a folder (using keys or mouse), watch a slideshow, create thumbnails, and much more.
+Best and easiest file viewer for all your media files - images, music, audio, and video.
+It supports simple editing and conversion of images (edit or convert 100 images at once).
+The best function rotates your photos without changing the compression (quality).
+You can view all the files in a folder using arrow keys or mouse wheel.
+You can create a slideshow, create thumbnails, and much more.
 Just set it open for all file types by default.
+Addons expand the media files it can handle.
 Free for private use.
 (Geek factor: low)

 AGENT RANSACK (file search utility)